 36% of respondents work remotely at least once per week

 While 36% working remotely at least once per week might not seem too impressive at first glance, in 2010, the U.S. Census Bureau found that only 9.5% of the public worked remotely at least once per week.
-That means the number of people who work remotely on a weekly basis has approximately increased by a whopping 400% in the last 10 years.
+That means the number of people who work remotely on a weekly basis has approximately increased by a factor of four in the last 10 years.

 Remote work offers numerous advantages for companies.
 Fewer workers in the office at any given time means a smaller office footprint and lower real estate costs.
 For instance, Gartner predicts that, by 2021, the increase in employees who choose to work remotely will allow organizations to support 40% more workers in the same amount of space as they use today (report available to clients).